 In BJJ, there are no static “forms” or moves that are “too lethal” to practice in any type of realistic context.
 Because it is a grappling art, practitioners can safely spar with at full speed with live resistance, while minimizing the chance for serious injury- making it the most effective, “battle-tested” art in the world.
 BJJ is one of the very few Martial Arts in the world that gives students the ability to test the effectiveness of their techniques in a live setting; which is a huge gift and an even bigger responsibility.
 Live sparring and drilling is an extremely important component of training in BJJ, and a student’s ability to apply their techniques in a realistic situation with a resisting opponent also plays a major role in rank advancement in the art.
-BJJ is traditionally practiced in the gi, or kimono, a uniform consisting of loose fitting pants and a jacket, which enables the practitioner to use the grips on the cloth to hold, throw, and submit their opponent.
-However, techniques for training without the kimono (or “no-gi”) are also taught.
+BJJ is traditionally practiced in the Gi, or kimono, a uniform consisting of loose fitting pants and a jacket, which enables practitioners to use the grips on the cloth to control, throw, and submit their opponent.
+However, techniques for training without the kimono (or “NoGi”) are also taught.
 Brazilian Jiu-jitsu may be used for self-defense, sport-grappling tournaments, and mixed martial arts (MMA).

 Give us a call today to schedule a free introductory class to see if Jiu Jitsu is the art for you!

 National Martial Arts is proud member of the Renato Tavares Brazilian Jiu Jitsu Association.
 Master Tavares, a 5th Degree Black Belt and Multiple-Time World Champion, visits NMA several times a year and shares his knowledge with the students and staff.